jnooree/jnooree/README.md

 ## Interests

 Mostly interested in computational chemistry, computer & software engineering.
-Also working for incorporating machine learning (especially deep neural nets) into chemistry.
+Also working for applications of machine learning (especially deep neural nets) in chemistry.

 ## Preferred Language